-Use the Spark prover to identify non-executable paths.

 Use implementation-specific mechanisms, if provided, to support the elimination of dead code.
 In some cases, use pragmas such as Restrictions, Suppress, or Discard_Names to inform the compiler that some code whose generation would normally be required for certain constructs would be dead because of properties of the overall system, and that therefore the code need not be generated.
 For example:

 package Pkg is